forax/record-util/README.md

 - JSONTrait

-  Implementing the interface `JSONTrait` adds a method `toJSON` that enable to output a record instance to the JSON format
+  Implementing the interface `JSONTrait` adds a method `toJSON` that enable to output a record instance using the JSON format
   ```java
   record Person(String name, int age) implements JSONTrait { }
   ...